Click on hand to order novels.

 Home of Wis-Myth.
 Just left of Sci-Fi looms Wisdom-Focused Modern Mythology

-Please note: Last updated July 21, 2013.
-Page Two of this gallery is available through a link that appears at the bottom of this page as well as following this text.
+Please note: Last updated November 16, 2015.
+Page Two of this gallery features photos of Mount Shasta by the late Robert Bedford and is available through a link that appears at the bottom of this page as well as following this text.
 Be sure to check in often.
 These gallery pages are a work in progress.
 If you have a photograph of Mount Shasta you would like to submit, just contact us.
 If you are interested in the more personal aspects of events surrounding our evolutionary novels, view our separate Blooming Rose Press author gallery.

 Our small town's milieu is presided over by Mount Shasta, known throughout the world as a source of legends and myths, and also as a renowned alpine experience.
 Couloir Backcountry Adventure, a prestigious magazine for serious mountain sports enthusiasts, calls Mount Shasta one of the "7 ultimate back country destinations" and ranks the mountain with Europe's Haute Route and Peru's Cordillera Blanca as one of the five best mountains worldwide for skiing.
 Mount Shasta provides one of the stage settings for astounding developments in each novel that comprises The Third Verse Trilogy.